Article I — Name

 Article III — The Graduate Council

-- The Council recommends the academic policies and procedures for graduate study at the institution.
+The Council recommends the academic policies and procedures for graduate study at the institution.
 All university-wide policies pertaining to graduate programs, faculty, and students are developed with input from the Council.
-The mission of the Graduate Council shall include recommendation of new graduate degree or certificate proposals; participation in the periodic review of graduate programs; periodic review of college/school and program specific academic and admissions policies and procedures; assisting the Provost in setting directions and priorities for graduate studies at USM; and assisting in other matters relating to graduate study as requested by the Provost.
+The mission of the Graduate Council shall include recommendation of new graduate degree, certificate, and concentration proposals; participation in the periodic review of graduate programs; periodic review of college/school and program specific academic and admissions policies and procedures; assisting the Provost in setting directions and priorities for graduate studies at USM; and assisting in other matters relating to graduate study as requested by the Provost.

-- Each graduate program shall be represented on the Graduate Council by the program chair or his/her designee.
-"Program" is defined for this purpose as granting a unique degree.
-Only members of the Graduate Faculty are eligible for voting membership on the Graduate Council.
-One graduate student representative shall be appointed by the Associate Provost/Dean of Graduate Studies from students recommended by graduate faculty.
-The student representative will be a non-voting member.
+- Each graduate program shall be represented on the Graduate Council by the program director, coordinator, chair or his/her designee.
+Only members of the Graduate Faculty or elected Council members are eligible for voting membership on the Graduate Council.
+Two graduate student representatives shall be appointed by the Chair of Graduate Council from students recommended by graduate faculty.

 - scheduling and publicizing meetings of the Graduate Council;